jeandjoseph/community/AI/postgresql/azureai-pgvector-demo/ReadMe.md

   - [pgvector](https://github.com/pgvector/pgvector)
 - Click **Save** to apply changes.
 - Also, ensure that [track_functions](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-server-parameters) is enabled for monitoring function execution.

-Navigate to the `sql/` folder.
+Second, Navigate to the `sql/` folder.
 It contains scripts to create tables, define functions, and integrate Azure AI services.
 ### Execute these Files in `sql/` in this order:
 - `00_create_tables_insert_data.sql`: *Create base tables and insert sample data.*
 - `01_create_pg_functions.sql`: *Define Postgres functions for semantic search and chat operations.*